 The use of marijuana can affect the developing brain in people under 25 years of age possibly impairing the ability to learn and memory function.
 It is strongly recommended that those under 25 refrains from cannabis use.

-Proper diabetes management requires a delicate balance of healthy diet, frequent blood glucose monitoring and calculating insulin dosage.
+Proper diabetes management requires a delicate balance of a healthy diet, frequent blood glucose monitoring, and calculating insulin dosage.
 It is also important that both meals and insulin injections be on time.

 It is important that using marijuana or being high may reduce your ability to make the best choices.